-Childhood Amnesia: Is It Possible To Lose Your Childhood Memories?
+Infantile Amnesia: Is It Possible To Lose Your Childhood Memories?

-Most of us know what amnesia is, but most of our ideas about it come from fiction and have little basis in reality.
-In soap operas, for example, a character might lose his or her memories, usually due to some trauma or brain injury, only to regain them suddenly when triggered by another person or event.
+Many of us may be familiar with amnesia, but most of our ideas about it come from fiction.
+In soap operas, for example, a character might lose memories due to some trauma or brain injury, only to regain them suddenly when triggered by another person or event.

-Childhood amnesia is a condition that occurs naturally over time.
+Infantile amnesia is a type of memory loss that occurs naturally over time.
 If you've forgotten some or most of your childhood, you're not alone.
-This happens to most people.
-Some worry that their childhood amnesia could be indicative of severe trauma, but that's usually not the case.
+This happens to most people to varying degrees.
+Some worry that their infantile amnesia could be indicative of severe trauma, but that's usually not the case.

-What Is Childhood Amnesia?
+What Is Infantile Amnesia?

 Think about your earliest memories.
-Go as far back as possible, and try to paint a picture of each year.
+Go as far back as possible and try to paint a picture of each year.
 How far back can you go?
-If you're like most people, your memories start to get fuzzy when you try to recall anything before preschool.
+If you're like most people, your memories likely start to get fuzzy when you try to recall anything before preschool.

-Childhood Amnesia and Aging
+Infantile Amnesia And Aging

 Memories of being a young child generally fade over time.
 A child may be able to recall their early memories much better, but an adult may have more difficulty remembering what happened before a certain age.
 Why is that?
 Do our memories fade as we age?
-Or do we remember parts of our lives that are more eventful?
+Or do we just tend to remember parts of our lives that are more eventful?